Bear Brook (podcast): Season 2

 In July 1988, Sharon Johnson, who was seven months pregnant, went missing in Bedford, New Hampshire.
 Her body was discovered at a construction site.
 She had been strangled and stabbed.
 Police later found her vehicle at a mall parking lot.
-Police focused on Sharon's husband Ken and his coworkers, Anthony Pfaaf and Jason Carroll.
+Police focused on Sharon's husband Ken and his coworkers, Anthony Pfaff and Jason Carroll.
 Pfaaf and Carroll eventually confessed to assisting Johnson with the murder.

 All three were charged with capital murder, but a court ruled the state's death penalty unconstitutional.
 Pfaaf was acquitted, and Johnson's charges were dropped.
 Carroll was convicted in 1992.
 He appealed his conviction, arguing his confession had been involuntary.
 Carroll's mother, a police officer, had been present in the room during his interrogation.
 The New Hampshire Supreme Court upheld his conviction in 1994.

 Season six of the Undisclosed podcast brought Carroll's case to light.
 After the podcast, Carroll hired the New England Innocence Project to challenge his conviction a second time.
 The project began by filing a motion for his release from prison.
 A judge rejected the request in November 2022.
 Season two of Bear Brook was released the following spring.

 In 2025, over 35 years after the murder, New Hampshire prosecutors approved DNA testing on case evidence.